 2. Work Together

 Relationships are a two-way street, and require a lot of collaboration and responsibility.
-Make sure you finish your kick off meeting by setting deadlines and Service Level Agreements, i.e. the tasks that must be completed by both recruiter and HM to move the process forward.
+Make sure you finish your kick off meeting by setting deadlines and Service Level Agreements, i.e. the tasks that must be completed by both hiring manager and recruiter to move the process forward.
 This may seem a bit formal and over the top, but it allows both parties to keep each other accountable and make sure the process hums along smoothly.

 With the intuitive workflows and flexible conditions of today’s advanced technology, you can automate many tasks and reminders.
 This takes out the heavy duty of remembering to carry out actions, plus have the added benefit of meeting compliance recruiting requirements.
 For example, you can restrict moving a candidate forward in the recruiting process until either the recruiter or hiring manager have completed a task, such as providing a disposition reason.